Maybrat language

 Maybrat is a Papuan language spoken in the central parts of the Bird's Head Peninsula in the Indonesian province of Southwest Papua.

 Maybrat is also known as Ayamaru, after the name of its principal dialect, while the divergent Karon Dori dialect has sometimes been counted as a separate language.
 Maybrat has not been demonstrated to be related to any other language, and so is often considered a language isolate.
 Nevertheless, in its grammatical structure, it has a number of features that are shared with the neighbouring languages.

 Maybrat is characterised by a relatively small consonant inventory and an avoidance of most types of consonant clusters.
 There are two genders: masculine and unmarked.
-Morphology is simple.
 Verbs and inalienably possessed nouns alike take person prefixes.
 There is an elaborate system of demonstratives (words like "this" or "that"), with encoding for distance from the speaker, specificity, and syntactic function.
 In the clause, there is a fairly rigid subject–verb–object word order, and within noun phrases modifiers follow the head noun.
 Verb sequences, including serial verbs are very common, and verbs are used for a number of functions which in languages like English are served by adjectives or prepositions.

-Background
+Distribution

 With around 25,000 speakers (as of 1987), Maybrat is among the most populous languages of Indonesian Papua.
-Its speakers are the Maybrat people, whose main occupations have been hunting, fishing, and swidden agriculture.
+Its speakers are the Maybrat people, who mainly practice hunting, fishing, and swidden agriculture.
 They have traditionally lived in scattered homesteads, with the organisation into villages (kampongs) initiated by the efforts of the Dutch administration between the 1930s and the 1950s.
-This has had an effect on the language.
-For example, the establishment of the settlement of Ayawasi in 1953 brought together scattered local groups where each family had spoken a slightly different "family dialect", resulting in a "melting pot" where these small dialectal differences are levelled in the speech of the younger generations.
+These villages, like the establishment of the settlement of Ayawasi in 1953, brought together scattered local groups where each family had spoken a slightly different dialect, resulting in a "melting pot" where the small dialectal differences are less pronounced in the speech of the younger generations.

-Maybrat is spoken in a large area in the central parts of the Bird's Head Peninsula and a large portion of its speakers are concentrated around the Ayamaru Lakes, although many are also found in urban areas of Indonesian Papua.
-Maybrat is surrounded by a number of languages.
-To the north are two other isolates: Abun and Mpur; to the east are Meyah and Moskona, both members of the East Bird's Head language family; the South Bird's Head languages Arandai, Kaburi, Kais, and Konda are spoken to the south; the neighbouring languages to the west are Tehit and Moraid, both of the West Bird's Head family.
+Maybrat is spoken in a large area in the central parts of the Bird's Head Peninsula, with a large portion of its speakers concentrated around the Ayamaru Lakes, although many are also found in urban areas of Indonesian Papua.
+Maybrat is surrounded by a number of languages; to the north are two other isolates: Abun and Mpur; to the east are Meyah and Moskona, both members of the East Bird's Head language family; the South Bird's Head languages Arandai, Kaburi, Kais, and Konda are spoken to the south, and to the west are Tehit and Moraid, both of the West Bird's Head family.